DebraChen/SNOW-APP-Develop-Process/devDiary/Challenges.md

 dangerous for them to help with the interviews.

 rethink
 I think I should record the user testing videos next time, they suggested me lots of usrful suggestions on round two, but I could not remember all of them, it's very sad.
-So I will make better user test summary during the exhibition, do it more professionally
+So I will make better user test summary during the exhibition, do it more professionally.

+I also need to considering how to collect, analyse and display interviews, and research better,
+to put them in order and be more convenient to use